ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/configuring-tests.md

 ## Test specific Configurations
 Configurations for testing can be provided using configurable variables.
-The values for configurable variables can be provided in a file named `Config.toml` located in the `tests/` directory.
+The values for configurable variables can be provided in a file named `Config.toml` located in the `tests/` directory which will only be initialized when the tests are run.
+It is important to note that if the `Config.toml` is not specified in the `tests/` directory, the values will be either taken from the `Config.toml` in the root directory or default values will be used.

 Configurable variables are useful when we require separate configurations that cannot be feasibly used outside of testing.
-This is particularly useful when testing services and clients in which different host values can be initialized when running the application and when testing the same.
+This is particularly useful when testing services and clients where we may need different host values when we are trying to test the service or client.

 ## Test-only Dependencies
 Dependencies meant to be resolved only during testing and can be specified in the Ballerina.toml file by specifying the scope